 The Equality Act requires schools to make reasonable adjustments in connection with:

-The duty to make reasonable adjustments is only triggered when a pupil suffers a ‘substantial disadvantage’ which would include: having to put in extra time/effort to do something, inconvenience, indignity, discomfort, loss of opportunity and/or diminished progress.
+The duty to make reasonable adjustments is only triggered when a pupil suffers a ‘substantial disadvantage’.
+This is defined as anything more than minor or trivial, and would include for example, having to put in extra time/effort to do something, inconvenience, indignity, discomfort, loss of opportunity and/or diminished progress.

 The EHRC Guidance states that an auxiliary aid is ‘anything which constitutes additional support or assistance to a disabled pupil’ and gives the following examples:

 The inclusion of ‘auxiliary aids and services’ within the duty to make reasonable adjustments for pupils with SEND has clear consequences for independent schools.
 One obvious area is the provision of learning support for pupils with special educational needs, which is sometimes subject to an additional fee, in much the same way as music lessons.
 Essentially, if a pupil with SEND is ‘disabled’ for the purposes of the Act and the support provided for his or her SEND is an ‘auxiliary aid or service’, the school is not permitted to charge for the learning support if it is a reasonable adjustment.

 There are no hard and fast rules about what constitutes a reasonable adjustment, since it will vary in any given situation, and the decision ultimately rests with the First Tier Tribunal (Special Educational Needs and Disability) (formerly the Special Educational Needs and Disability in Schools Tribunal or ‘SENDIST’).
 Sometimes adjustments will be suggested by external advisors such as the child’s doctor or an educational psychologist.
 In other cases, parents may request a change on behalf of their child.
 Schools should also themselves consider whether there is an adjustment that might overcome a substantial disadvantage suffered by a pupil.